Good food is the key to a good mood!

 Now, you may think, “I will just reduce the amount of ingredients.”
 But, why should you clean a big blender for one or two servings?
 It will be more time-consuming.
 Right?

-So, it’s better to use an immersion blender for making small servings of whipped cream, and cleaning will be easy and quick.
+As there are available many immersion blender alternatives, it’s better to use an immersion blender for making small servings of whipped cream, and cleaning will be easy and quick.

 2. Lack of Equipment